precice/aste/docs/paper.md

 For the configuration of data mappings particularly, ASTE can evaluate additional accuracy metrics.
 Combined with the performance instrumentation of preCICE itself, this enables finding appropriate settings for specific scenarios (e.g. as demonstrated in the large-scale example in @ExaFSA2020).

 Lastly, ASTE provides a reproducible environment which enables to share and rerun scenarios, regardless of the availability of involved software components.
-This capability is particularly useful for debugging issues reported by users of preCICE, who can share their scenarios (e.g. through the [preCICE forum](https://precice.discourse.group/)) for developers to analyze, even in case the involved software is closed-source.
+This capability is particularly useful for debugging issues reported by users of preCICE, who can share their scenarios (e.g. through the [preCICE forum](https://precice.discourse.group/)) for developers to analyze, even in case the involved software is unavailable due to licensing terms or being closed-source.

 # Functionality & Use

 The central interface of ASTE is given through a VTK mesh file, which contains information about the geometric shape of the model we emulate.
-The VTK files can be generated from mesh generation tools (e.g., GMSH [@gmsh]), [Python scripts](https://github.com/precice/aste/tree/develop/tools/mesh-generators) or directly [retrieved from preCICE](https://precice.org/configuration-export.html).
+The VTK files can be generated from mesh generation tools (e.g., GMSH [@gmsh]), [Python scripts](https://github.com/precice/aste/tree/develop/tools/mesh-generators) or directly reused from a [completed preCICE simulation](https://precice.org/configuration-export.html).
 Given a VTK file, ASTE offers different algorithms to repartition them (e.g., through METIS [@METIS]) for parallel runs.
-Moreover, ASTE can generate artificial data on the geometry and store them in the VTK file format.
+Moreover, ASTE can generate artificial data using pre- or user-defined functions on the mesh and store them in the VTK file format.
 The core module of ASTE then reads the VTK file and passes the data to preCICE, potentially in every time step of the coupled simulation.
-Once the simulation is finished, the generated data is stored in another VTK file and can be compared against the originial artificial data.
+Once the simulation is finished, the generated data is stored in another VTK file and can be compared against the original artificial data.
 Performance metrics are accessible through the [preCICE performance framework](https://precice.org/tooling-performance-analysis.html).

 While the core module of ASTE is written in C++, the pre- and postprocessing scripts are implemented in Python.